drirradiated/ToE/results.md

 # Results and Findings

 ## Overview
 This framework explores how fractional dynamics influence anomalous diffusion.
-The following results demonstrate the effects of varying fractional orders (\(\alpha\)) on system behavior.
+The following results demonstrate the effects of varying fractional orders (\(\alpha\)) on system behaviour.

 ## Key Results

 ### 1. Rare Event at \(\alpha = 0.2\)
 - **Observation**: A sharp positional jump occurs, suggesting a rare event driven by amplified memory effects.
-- **Interpretation**: This behavior may analogize singularities or critical transitions, such as the Big Bang.
+- **Interpretation**: This behaviour may analogize singularities or critical transitions, such as the Big Bang.
 - **Graph**:
   ![Anomalous Diffusion for α = 0.2](../Anomalous_Diffusion_with_Memory_Effects.png)